 The Award comprises three units, listed above, with a total value of 12 credits.
 It will consist of 48 contact and 48 non-contact hours.
 The course will be delivered over three hours per week over a 16-week period (6-9pm).

-Assessment methods include written work, completion of reflective journals and delivery of a micro-teach, although this list is not exhaustive.
+Assessment methods include written work and delivery of a micro-teach.

-This qualification allows progression to the Certificate in Education and Training and/or the Diploma in Education and Training.
+This qualification allows progression to the Certificate in Education and Training or the Certificate in Education/Professional Graduate Certificate in Education.

 Success Rates on courses for 16-18 year-olds nearly 7% better than national average*